Space Station Design Workshop

 ESA

-Mission Analysis
+Mission Analysis (lunar surface)

 “I have participated (2015) and organized (2016-2019) the SSDW and ever since support the workshop in mission analysis and systems engineering topics as expert.
 It’s always enthralling to see the dynamics of the workshop and the solution of the teams to the challenging statement of work.”